nesquena/rabl/README.md

       attributes :id, :title
     end

-or get access to the hash representation of another object:

-    code :location do
-      { :place => partial("web/users/address", :object => @address) }
-    end
+### Glued Attributes ###

 You can also append attributes to the root node:

     glue @post do
-      attribute :id => :post_id
+      attributes :id => :post_id, :name => :post_name
     end

-There is also the ability to extend other rabl templates with additional attributes:

-    extends "base"
+Use glue to add additional attributes to the parent object.

+### Custom Nodes ###

+This will generate a json response with the attributes specified.
+You can also include arbitrary code:

+    # app/views/users/show.json.rabl
-    code :release_year do |m|
+    code :full_name do |u|
-      date = m.release_date || m.series_start
-      date.try(:year)
+      u.first_name + " " + u.last_name
     end

+You can use custom "code" nodes to create flexible representations of a value utilizing data from the model.

+## Partials ##

+Often you need to access sub-objects in order to construct your own custom nodes for more complex associations.
+You can get access to the hash representation of another object:

+    code :location do
+      { :city => @city, :address => partial("web/users/address", :object => @address) }
+    end

+or an object associated to the parent model:

+    code :location do |m|
+      { :city => m.city, :address => partial("web/users/address", :object => m.address) }
+    end

+You can use these to construct arbitrarily complex nodes for APIs.

+## Inheritance ##

+Another common limitation of many json builders is code redundancy.
+Typically every representation of an object across endpoints share common attributes or nodes.
+The nodes for a 'post' object are probably the same or similar in most references throughout the various endpoints.

+RABL has the ability to extend other "base" rabl templates and additional attributes:

+    # app/views/users/advanced.json.rabl
+    extends "users/base" # another RABL template in "app/views/users/base.json.rabl"

+    code :can_drink do |m|
+      m.age > 21
+    end

-You can also extend other rabl templates to reduce duplication:
+You can also extend other rabl templates in constructing nodes to reduce duplication:

     # app/views/users/show.json.rabl
     child @address do
       extends "address/item"
     end

-Use extend and liberally to cleanup your representations and keep them uniform.
+Using partials and inheritance can significantly reduce code duplication in your templates.

 ## Issues ##